 Big-Picture V. Granular Thinking

-We’ve also seen the petty office disputes these two approaches can touch off, and the temptation to have everybody thinking the “right” way can weigh heavily on us.
-Yet these two forms of thinking need each other, especially on innovation teams.
+We’ve also seen the petty office disputes these two approaches can touch off.
+And the temptation to have everybody thinking the “right” way can weigh heavily on us.
+Yet these two forms of thinking need each other, especially on innovation team.
 The little details matter and they’re often how big innovations get done.
 It’s important to balance these methods for maximum innovation and minimum frustration.

 Start Big, Work To Small